Fuzzy concept: The categorical status of concepts

 There is no general agreement among philosophers and scientists about how the notion of a "concept" (and in particular, a scientific concept), should be defined.
-A concept could be defined as a mental representation, as a cognitive capacity, as an abstract object, etc. Edward E. Smith & Douglas L. Medin stated that "there will likely be no crucial experiments or analyses that will establish one view of concepts as correct and rule out all others irrevocably."
+A concept could be defined as a mental representation, as a cognitive capacity, as an abstract object, as a cluster of linked phenomena etc. Edward E. Smith & Douglas L. Medin stated that "there will likely be no crucial experiments or analyses that will establish one view of concepts as correct and rule out all others irrevocably."
 Of course, scientists also quite often do use imprecise analogies in their models to help understanding an issue.
 A concept can be clear enough, but not (or not sufficiently) precise.